The springboard to Vietnam’s caving adventure playground, Dong Hoi also has a beautiful white sand beach on its doorstep

 Things to do

-Those without the time or funds to visit the mighty Son Doong cave who still want to get a taste of the massive caverns in the area should head for Paradise Cave.
-Also colossal in scale, Paradise Cave has been tastefully lit, affording those who enter breathtaking views of gigantic stalacmite and stalagmite formations.
-Those who wish to venture further can book the 7km cave trek opens in new window.
+If you're lacking the time (or funds) to visit the mighty Son Doong cave but you still want to get a taste of the massive caverns in the area, head for Paradise Cave.
+Also colossal in scale, Paradise Cave has been tastefully lit, affording those who enter breathtaking views of gigantic stalagmite and stalactite formations.

-Based out of Phong Nha, conservationist Mr Hai takes his guests on a unique tour of the National Park opens in new window.
-He leads visitors truly off the beaten path in the jungle to give an insight into the area’s flora and fauna.
-Lunch is provided and a trip to a wildlife centre is included in the price.
+Based out of Phong Nha, Hai’s Eco Tours opens in new window takes guests on a unique tour of Phong Nha-Ke Bang National Park, leading visitors truly off the beaten path in the jungle to give an insight into the area’s flora and fauna.
+Tours support the Wildlife Rescue Centre and provide sustainable jobs for local people who live in the park.

 Just 2km outside the heart of Dong Hoi, Nhat Le beach is a beautiful stretch of white sand fronted by clean and often calm waters.
 Popular with locals on weekends, it often remains quiet during the week.
 It's possible to stay right next to the sand at the Sun Spa Resort opens in new window, which also offers good dining deals.